santis1001/Employee-Manager/README.md

 ```
 ## Code
 ### Functionalty
-The main script of the app is the index.js at the root folder, this script controls everything on the app, sets up the credentials for the mysql connection, establish connection and invoke the Inquire Menu.
+The main script of the app is index.js located in the root folder.
+This script controls everything in the app, including setting up the credentials for the MySQL connection, establishing the connection, and invoking the Inquire Menu.
 ### Diagram
 ```
 index.js